 We’re assuming you gathered all six keystones required to enter Vampire Castle in the previous chapter.
 If you collected them, rejoice as you don’t have to fight the six dragons again (you CAN if you want, but their stats are unchanged so we won’t bother).
-If you don’t have the keystones, please refer to Chapter 4 of this guide.
+If this is your first time taking on the Vampire, please refer to Chapter 4 of this guide.

 Boss: Lord DeRosso

-We won’t lie; the Vampire can be bested using the same strategy outlined in Chapter 4 of this guide–for full details, please refer to the Vampire sub-scenario.
+We won’t lie; the Vampire can be bested using the same strategy as his first fight–for full details, please refer to the Vampire sub-scenario.
 To refresh your memory, DeRosso uses Battle Thirst to drain 1 BP from a character, then on the next turn he’ll use Energy Burst to cause massive physical damage to your party.

 If you’ve been levelling the Spiritmaster job, you can use Stillness (Level 8) in place of Rampart.
 However note that the strategy changes, as Stillness prevents all damage to both parties for two turns.
 Ideally you want two or three characters build up BP, then unleash their attacks and finish the turn with the slowest character using Stillness.